NicholasBunn/PortableRouter/README.md

 * openvpn-openssl
 * adguardhome

 With the image downloaded, it's time to flash it to our SD card.
-Plug the SD card for your Pi into your computer and flash the downloaded image to it using whatever flash utility you'd like (I have always used Balena Etcher (https://www.balena.io/etcher/), so if you haven't got a preference I can recommend you use that).
+Plug the SD card for your Pi into your computer and flash the downloaded image to it using whatever flash utility you'd like (I have always used [Balena Etcher](https://www.balena.io/etcher/), so if you haven't got a preference I can recommend you use that).
 Your image should flash in a couple of seconds - it is ridiculously fast because of how small OpenWRT is!

 ## Housekeeping